waadabr/Portfolio-of-Projects/README.md

 # Portfolio-of-Projects
 Portfolio of projects I've worked on in the past.
+As someone who is interested in UX design and general web development, I am committed to learning the necessary skills to accomplish my goals.
+I have worked with PYTHON and C++ but more expereinced with Processing, HTML, CSS, and JS.
+I learning Adobe Creative Suite and continuing to work on the coding skills.
+This portfolio has been curated over the past few months.

 The projects I am currently hosting are: